george-hawkins/arf-drone/pixhawk-setup.md

 There are a number of ground control applications - the two most popular are [Mission Planner](http://ardupilot.org/planner/) (MP) and [QGroundControl](http://qgroundcontrol.com/) (QGC).
 MP only supports the ArduPilot flight stack and only runs on Windows.
 QGC supports both ArduPilot and PX4 and it runs on Windows, Mac and Linux.

 However MP is by far the most used, so despite the fact that I use a Mac myself I'll go through setup using MP on Windows first.
+You can find QGC covered [here](qgroundcontrol.md).

+TODO: add pointer to [`windows-vm.md`](windows-vm.md) and add note on the need to add a [USB filter](windows-vm.md#usb-filters) for the Pixhawk.

 Note: the ArduCopter site describes another ground control application called APM Planner 2 (APMP2) as the [best one for Mac and Linux](http://ardupilot.org/copter/docs/common-choosing-a-ground-station.html#apm-planner-2-0).
 But this is just a plug for a project that's closely associated with ArduPilot.
 I found that the most common questions asked regarding it were of the form "I can do X in MP, how do I do X in APMP2?" with the answer almost invariably of the form "You can't do X in APMP2, APMP2 isn't really intended for that use case."
 So it seems they're not even aiming to create a full feature ground control application, it's unclear though what particular audience they are targeting.

-TODO: add pointer to [`windows-vm.md`](windows-vm.md) and add note on the need to add a [USB filter](windows-vm.md#usb-filters) for the Pixhawk.

 Previously I've referred to the software running on the flight controller as the flight stack - here I refer to it as the Pixhawk firmware as this is how its referred to in MP and QGC.